volskyi-dmytro/st-bank/README.md

 ---

 **Note**: This is a learning project for demonstrating Go backend development best practices.
-Not intended for production banking use without additional security measures.
+Not intended for production banking use without additional security measures.# Updated secrets configuration